-- There are limited studies published about intraoperative fluid techniques such as goaldirected fluid therapy in THA and TKA. - Acute kidney injury is most often due to pre-existing kidney disease and postoperative hypotension, calling for increased focus on perioperative fluid management and patient optimization in individuals with pre-existing kidney disease.
+- There are limited studies published about intraoperative fluid techniques such as goal-directed fluid therapy in THA and TKA. - Acute kidney injury is most often due to pre-existing kidney disease and postoperative hypotension, calling for increased focus on perioperative fluid management and patient optimization in individuals with pre-existing kidney disease.

-• Involving Patients in their Care P9-10
+Involving Patients in their Care^{P9-10}

-- Use communication tools (e.g. whiteboards) to provide a constant reference point to help health care providers, patients and families know what's going on with patient care. - Remind patients and their caregivers/families to refer to their Patient Optimization Booklet for Hip and Knee for goals of each postoperative day.
-Knowing recovery goals and schedule of the day is important to know for hospitalized patients. - · Improved nursing hand-offs at shift change. - · Consider involving patients and caregivers/families in the end of shift report.
+- Use communication tools (e.g. whiteboards) to provide a constant reference point to help healthcare providers, patients and families know what's going on with patient care. - Remind patients and their caregivers/families to refer to their Patient Booklet for goals of each postoperative day.
+Knowing recovery goals and schedule of the day is important to know for hospitalized patients. - Improved nursing hand-offs at shift change. - · Consider involving patients and caregivers/families in the end of shift report.